How to Talk to Your Insurance Company After an Accident

 Uninsured/Underinsured Motorists

-For situations where the at-fault party has little to no coverage, carrying an insurance policy known as uninsured or underinsured motorists coverage can help alleviate the stress of mounting medical bills.
-This coverage can allow your motor vehicle insurance to cover the medical portion of whatever the at-fault drivers could not.
-This can be especially important if injuries have lasting or permanent effects.
+For situations where the at-fault party has little to no coverage, carrying an insurance policy known as uninsured or underinsured motorists coverage can help alleviate the stress of mounting … Read the rest

 Will I have to pay taxes on my settlement?